-Your device can be reverted back to factory settings.
+Your device can be reverted to factory settings.
 This will securely wipe all data from the device and a new security key will be created for the next use.

-For Managed devices, your System Administrator may have this option disabled.
+Your System Administrator may have this option disabled.
 Contact your administrator if you need to reset your device.